hightowerr/fun-and-games/_posts/2022-03-24-Roblox-Cost-of-debt.markdown

 author: Olayinka Ola
 ---

-The pre-tax cost of debt is the rate at which a firm can borrow long term today.
+The cost of debt is the rate at which a firm can borrow long term today.
 It reflects the premium of default in recovery.

 ([Link](http://pages.stern.nyu.edu/~adamodar/New_Home_Page/definitions.html))